-While you are visiting Amboseli, you will be able to see many lions, elephants, cheetahs, wild dogs, giraffes, zebras and crocodile among others.
+While you are visiting Amboseli, you will be able to see many lions, elephants, cheetahs, wild dogs, giraffes, zebras and crocodiles among others.

-Most of the pictures of wildlife that you have seen with a snowy mountain in the distant background are of Amboseli.
+Most of the pictures of wildlife that you have seen with a snow-capped Mount Kilimanjaro in the distant background are of Amboseli.
 Photographers love it.

 Queen Elizabeth National Park

-Queen Elizabeth National Park is regarded as Uganda's most popular game park because of its rich ecosystems as well as the intimate history with British royalty.
+Queen Elizabeth National Park is regarded as Uganda's most popular game park because of its rich ecosystems as well as its intimate history with British royalty.